 - I believe the legal industry needs more diversity, especially if we are going to work on the access to justice problem that is massively holding people back from their legal rights.

 - My first opportunity in the eDiscovery industry came at a law firm in Ohio, Bricker & Eckler, and I learned from and worked with a number of OSU Law grads during that time.
-(As well as many fine lawyers from some other law schools as well.)
+(As well as many fine lawyers from some other law schools.)